 Cosmetically, we aren’t anticipating any changes.
 The Surface Laptop 3 was a beautiful laptop: the color-matched keyboard and aluminum design gives a premium look and feel.
 For those that want a softer side to their laptop, we expect the Alcantara fabric interior will still be available as an option.

 One slight change could come to the keyboard.
-It was already absolutely fantastic, so this isn’t really a necessary change, but we just saw the Surface Book 3 move to 1.55mm key travel up from 1.2mm, so perhaps something similar is in line for the Surface Laptop 4.
+It was already absolutely fantastic, so this isn’t really a necessary change, but the Surface Book 3 moved to 1.55mm key travel up from 1.2mm, so perhaps something similar is in line for the Surface Laptop 4.

 Surface Laptop 4 specs

 With little change expected to the exterior, you would have to hope there is a lot of change going on internally for the Surface Laptop 4.
 The latest rumors suggest that we will not be disappointed there.

 Benchmarks for what is believed to be the Surface Laptop 4 were outed by leaker @_rogame back in March showing both AMD Ryzen 4000 and Intel Tiger Lake-U CPU options.
 This has been corroborated by more recent benchmark leaks in June showing both AMD Ryzen 5 4500U and Ryzen 7 4800U options.